Peter Armstrong (priest)

-Peter Armstrong (April 9, 1929 – November 17, 2009), a.k.a.
-The Pigskin Priest, was an American Roman Catholic priest incardinated in the Archdiocese of San Francisco.
+Peter Gomez Armstrong (April 9, 1929 – November 17, 2009), aka The Pigskin Priest, was an American Roman Catholic priest incardinated in the Archdiocese of San Francisco.
 He served as the chaplain for the San Francisco 49ers for all five of their Super Bowl victories.
 Armstrong was named a monsignor in the Catholic Church in 1966.
 He served in active ministry as a priest for 55 years before retiring in 2001 and held many civic and ministerial positions related to youth, sports, and social justice.

 Personal life

 Armstrong was born in San Francisco, California.
 His father was a banker and his mother was a teacher.
 He said that he knew from a young age that he was called to be a priest.
 When he was in high school, he went on a religious retreat where he felt the call to the priesthood.

 Ministerial career

 Armstrong attended Saint Patrick Seminary in Menlo Park.
-After being ordained in 1954, he was assigned to St. Pius Parish where he started a Teen Club.
+After being ordained on June 11, 1954, he was assigned to St. Pius Parish where he started a Teen Club.
 In 1959, he moved to Washington, D.C., to attend The Catholic University of America, where he earned a master's degree in social work.
 After graduating, he returned to San Francisco where he eventually became the head of the Catholic Youth Organization (1965).
 He served as the head of the CYO until 1979.
 In 1969, he was appointed as Director of Youth Activities of the Archdiocese of San Francisco.

 In 1971, he became the President of the San Francisco Comprehensive Health Planning Council.
 In 1975, he became the Director of St. Vincent's School for Boys in San Rafael.

 Armstrong grew up with San Francisco's mayor George Moscone.
 In 1976, Moscone asked Armstrong to serve on the city's Park and Recreation Commission.
 As a member of the commission, Armstrong convinced the 49ers owner, Eddie DeBartolo, to remove the artificial turf from Candlestick Park.

 Armstrong also served as the chairman of the Social Justice Commission of the Archdiocese and the Archdiocesan Pastoral Planning Commission.